10 of the Cheapest Places to Buy a House in California

 9. Ukiah

 Never heard of Ukiah?
 That’s OK; it’s pretty remote, but still a unique place to buy a home if you’re looking to purchase in California.
-You’ll find lakes and vineyards here, so this little city of 16,800 has plenty of things to do.
+You’ll find lakes and vineyards here, so this little city with a population of 16,800 has plenty of things to do.

 Ukiah does have an unemployment rate of 7.1% and job growth is only expected to grow by 28.4% over the next 10 years, but that doesn’t mean opportunities are limited.